andreamgrs/holbertonschool-hbnb/v1/README.md

 }'
 ```
 #### Create a place:
-Need authorization in this part you need to put the token from the user/owner of the place.
+You need authorization token from the owner of the place to create a place.
+Admin can bypass this restriction.

 ```bash
 curl -X POST "http://localhost:5000/api/v1/places/" -H "Authorization: Bearer <user/admin_token>" -H "Content-Type: application/json" -d '{
    "title": "Cozy Apartment",